-There are many wonderful options all over the world for Politics Majors and Minors to study abroad.
-Including a study abroad experience in Politics studies can assist in gaining cross-cultural perspectives and lead to advanced research.
-This page contains information that will assist Politics Majors and Minors in determining how to integrate study abroad into their Brandeis careers.
+There are many wonderful options all over the world for politics majors and minors to study abroad.
+Including a study abroad experience in politics studies can assist in gaining cross-cultural perspectives and lead to advanced research.
+This page contains information that will assist politics majors and Minors in determining how to integrate study abroad into their Brandeis careers.

 Sample of Approved Programs with Politics Coursework

-- IES/ European Union - Freiburg, Germany
+- European Union Studies in Freiburg (IES) — Freiburg, Germany

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer Politics coursework.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Politics courses may be available.